-This study was part of the nuMoM2b Heart Health study, and like other similar studies, it has helped underscore the power of prevention.
+This study, the nuMoM2b Heart Health Study, like other similar studies, has helped underscore the power of prevention.
 What we know about high blood pressure is that the earlier you have it, the worse your outcomes for heart disease can be.
 If doctors and clinicians can partner with patients early to change that course, they have a much greater chance for helping patients reduce their risk for heart disease.

 What should a patient tell their primary care doctor if they had a pregnancy complication?

 One of the best things patients can do is share the details about that complication with their primary care doctor.
 When did it occur?
 How was it treated?
 What were the outcomes?
-A recent review in JAMA also recommended routine cardiovascular screenings for patients three months after pregnancy complications and then annually.
+A review in JAMA recommends routine cardiovascular screenings for patients three months after pregnancy complications and then annually.

-By working together with their doctor in these ways, a new parent has a better chance of reducing their risk for other conditions that have been linked to pregnancy complications: type 2 diabetes, stroke, early cognitive decline, and premature death.
+By working together with their doctor, a new parent has a better chance of reducing their risk for other conditions that have been linked to pregnancy complications: type 2 diabetes, stroke, early cognitive decline, and premature death.